Human trafficking from Vietnam to Europe: What can be done? – DW – 12/18/2024

 Research in criminal psychology reveals that victims, not traffickers, fear being caught and losing all their money and effort.

-That many victims see it as an opportunity is reflected in the fact that they borrow huge sums of money and risk a lot to embark on the journey to reach Germany.
+That many victims see it as an opportunity is reflected in the fact that they borrow huge sums of money and take on significant risk to embark on the journey to reach Germany.

-The vast sum and high risk don't seem to deter many Vietnamese, as they remain willing to pay the price and see it as worth it in pursuit of their dreams of a better life.
+The vast sum and high risk don't seem to deter many Vietnamese, as they remain willing to pay the price in pursuit of their dreams of a better life.

 What role do societal factors play?